 Although there are some Greek science journalists working in editions for science (which are very few) and also some science communication groups that focus entirely on communicating science findings for the public in a format that grabs attention, they are still blocked by the Greek media culture which influences public attitudes.

 As for myself I’m working hard to share the research with the public.
-I have written uncountable pieces about science for media outlets, I published a text book (-a unique in it’s kind- popularized science in Greece), I’ve been working as a press & communication officer for the university and I’m organizing science festivals and cafes.
+I have written uncountable pieces about science for media outlets, I published a text book (-a unique in it’s kind- popularised science in Greece), I’ve been working as a press & communication officer for the university and I’m organising science festivals and cafes.

 I took part in a Press Talk on ‘Science in a Post-Truth Era’ hosted by Deutsche Welle during the 67th Lindau Meeting and I heard Prof. William Moerner, one of the Nobel Laureates in Chemistry in 2014 encouraging other scientists and journalists also to talk to their friends and family about science.
 He claimed that “science is not an alternative fact.
 It’s something we have to use if we want to push our future forward”.
 And here comes the question: How can you do that in a country that media seem to be an unfriendly world for science and promote day and night role models from reality shows like the recently popular in Greece “Survivor”?